 The King and Queen were received there again in 1918, when they came to show their appreciation for the town’s war effort in making shoddy cloth for uniforms.

-In the Second World War, in December 1941, five people died when bombs fell on Dewsbury, narrowly missing the Town Hall and falling on terraced houses in Wakefield Road, opposite and below my gran’s house.
-It is thought that the bombs were being aimed at the railway and goods yards nearby.
+In the Second World War, in December 1941, five people died when bombs fell on Dewsbury, narrowly missing the Town Hall and falling on terraced houses in Wakefield Road, opposite and just below my grandparents’ house.
+My father and grandfather, who lived in Wakefield Rd had just arrived home and a couple of minutes earlier, they would have probably been casualties.
+Their house shook and plaster fell off the walls in places.
+It was thought that the bombs were being aimed at the railway and goods yards nearby.
+A few months after this, my father was called up for army service.

 The Town Hall lies at the meeting place of two steep hills, Wakefield Road and Leeds Road.
 That made it susceptible to runaway vehicles embedding themselves into the building.
 In the 1950s a grass mound was constructed behind the building to protect it from runaways.
 It was partially successful.
 However, in 1967, the driver of a tanker full of liquid gas lost control coming down Leeds Road and it crashed into the Town Hall’s Wakefield Rd entrance.
 The vehicle became embedded in the building, but fortunately it did not catch fire or explode.